Tin Shui Wai: Culture and leisure

 Tin Shui Wai has two public libraries.
 Ping Shan Tin Shui Wai Public Library is in the south, directly beside the railway station.
 It opened in 2013 and is the second-largest public library in Hong Kong, behind the Hong Kong Central Library.
-Tin Shui Wai North Public Library is small, at Tin Chak Estate in the far north of the town.
+Tin Shui Wai North Public Library is small, at Tin Chak Estate in the north of the town.

-The town has two public swimming pools: the Tin Shui Wai Swimming Pool (opened 1994) and the Ping Shan Tin Shui Wai Swimming Pool (opened 2011).
-These pools are undersized in comparison to standard Hong Kong swimming complexes, both lacking a standard 50-metre pool, and are very overcrowded.
+The town has three public swimming pools: the Tin Shui Wai Swimming Pool (opened 1994), the Ping Shan Tin Shui Wai Swimming Pool (opened 2011) and the Tin Sau Road Swimming Pool (opened 2025).
+Since the opening of the new pool, the facilities are no longer overcrowded.

-A new, standard-sized swimming complex has been planned for many years at Tin Shui Wai Area 107, a vacant piece of land in the north of the new town.
-As of 2021, the pool is under construction and is expected to be completed in 2022 or 2023.

 The largest sports ground is the Tin Shui Wai Sports Ground, a stadium with a capacity of 2,500 spectators.
 It also has a 400-metre running track.
 There are other football and rugby pitches at Tin Sau Road Park and Tin Yip Road Park in the northern part of the town.

 There are four indoor sports centres in Tin Shui Wai.
 They are Tin Shui Wai Sports Centre, Tin Shui Sports Centre, Tin Fai Sports Centre and Ping Shan Tin Shui Wai Sports Centre.
 There is an outdoor sports area in Tin Sau Road for volleyball, basketball and football court.